failex234/SimpleTicketManager/README.md

 # SimpleTicketManager
-This is a little project i have been working on in the beginning of my wonderful java programming journey.
+This is a little project I have been working on in the beginning of my wonderful java programming journey.

-Yes i know!
+Yes I know!
 It's not beautiful nor is it in any way programmed appropiatly but remember, these were my first days!

 #Commands
 - /ticket compose <message> - Composes a new ticket.
 Only composes if your last composed ticket got reviewed.